 I received an email earlier that virtually got my blood boiling.
-While reading the email I started to grit my teeth and develop mental images of certain snakes in cheap suits being stoned…
+While reading the email I started to grit my teeth and develop mental images of certain greaseballs in cheap and oversized suits being stoned with giant rocks…

 I have a property currently let by a local agent over 2 months ago.
 As far as I am aware the tenant is paying the rent yet the agency has not passed any money on to me.